usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 </METASCHEMA>
 ```

-We lifted the `assembly` definition for vendor and the definition of the product name `field` to outside the computer `assembly`.
-Because we have a `root-name` previously defined for the computer `assembly`, Metaschema-enabled tools will work just as before, generating and parsing the same instances with the computer `assembly` as the root, even with multiple top-level elements defined.
-At the same time, we reduced repeat copy-pasted code, and we can continue to add other requirements from our stakeholders and reuse their definitions across different elements of the model and maintain the original definition once.
+In the example above, we lifted the assembly definition for `vendor` and the definition of the `product-name` field to outside the `computer` assembly.
+Because we have a `<root-name>` previously defined for the `computer` assembly, Metaschema-enabled tools will work just as before, generating and parsing the same instances with the `computer` assembly as the root, even with multiple top-level elements defined.
+At the same time, we reduced repeated code, and we can continue to add other requirements from our stakeholders and reuse their definitions across different elements of the model, while maintaining the original definition once.
+As a result, this refactored model should be much easier to maintain over time.

 ## Conclusion

-In this tutorial, we examined an example of a real-world object in a domain and how we would model it with a community of stakeholders.
-We created and incrementally improved a Metaschema definition, using it to our advantage for refactoring and modification.
+In this tutorial, we examined an example of a real-world information model in a domain and how we would model it with a community of stakeholders.
+We created and incrementally improved a Metaschema module, using Metaschema to our advantage for refactoring and modification.
 In doing so, we learned key Metaschema concepts and their benefits in application.
 Learning and applying these concepts will prepare us to explore more advanced topics in the following tutorials.